pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 {% endhighlight %}

-My hypothesis is that test server went down for some split second, and this caused some client error that was printed at the end.
+I dont really know what happens here.
+My initial hypothesis is that test server went down for some split second, and this caused some client error that was printed at the end.
+[One of the readers](https://news.ycombinator.com/item?id=11557672) suggests that this exception may be caused by OS running out of free ephemereal ports.
+I added semaphore earlier so number of concurrent connections should be maximum 1k, but some sockets may still be closing and not available for kernel to assign.

 Overall it's really not bad, 5 minutes for 100 000 requests?
 This makes around 20k requests per minute.
 Pretty powerful if you ask me.